Katherine Kavanagh

 Office Hours:

-Before her tenure at BMCC, Kavanagh served as the Director of Minor Latham Playhouse, where she produced international theater artists (including Dario Fo & Franca Rame, Peter Sellars & Hua Wenyi) and taught in the Barnard-Columbia College Theater Department for ten years.
-She was awarded a multi-year grant by the Kauffman Foundation to design a hybrid course for women interested in arts leadership.
-Additional courses included Theater Management, co-teaching Rehearsal and Performance and Theater of New York City.
-During this time she devised and directed work throughout the East Village; served on the board of The Clemente Soto Vélez Cultural & Educational Center; and helped launch the NYC Fringe Festival as the Director of Community Affairs in the inaugural year.
+Before her tenure at BMCC, Kavanagh served as the Director of Minor Latham Playhouse, where she produced international theater artists and taught in the Barnard-Columbia College Theater Department for ten years.
+She was awarded a multi-year grant by the Kauffman Foundation to design a course for women interested in arts leadership.
+During this time she devised and directed work throughout the East Village and helped launch the NYC Fringe Festival as the Director of Community Affairs in the inaugural year.

-Kavanagh has served as a board member for several companies in the past including the Clemente Soto Vélez Cultural Center, BMCC’s Tribeca Performing Arts Center, Brooklyn Children’s Theater, and Manhattan Theatre Club’s Educational Council.
-A life-long learner, in 2018 she trained with Tectonic Theater on “moment work” and devising nonfiction theater.
-In Spring 2023 she participated in a professional development workshop with New York Theater Workshop.
-In spring 2024, Kavanagh will conduct research in Ireland and Northern Ireland, funded by a PSC-CUNY Research Grant.
+Kavanagh has served as a board member for the Clemente Soto Vélez Cultural Center, BMCC’s Tribeca Performing Arts Center, Brooklyn Children’s Theater, and Manhattan Theatre Club’s Educational Council.
+A life-long learner, in 2018 she trained with Amanda Gronich and Tectonic Theater on devising nonfiction theater and in 2023 she participated in a course with New York Theater Workshop.
+In spring 2024, Kavanagh conducted research in Ireland and Northern Ireland, funded by a PSC-CUNY Research Grant.

 Expertise